 Vaping Safety and Top Battery Choices for Mods

-In order to encourage best and safe use we've put together answers to the most commonly asked questions in order to help you get the most out of your battery use, to choose the best batteries for your mods and to of course keep you safe.
+To encourage the best and safest use, we've compiled answers to the most commonly asked questions to help you get the most out of your battery use, choose the best batteries for your mods, and keep you safe.

 Is Bigger Always Better?